Tactile Gloves: Hand Pressure And Force Measurement

 Electronic Specifications

-Scan Rate | 25 - 40 Hz |
+Scan Rate | 50 Hz Single or 25 Hz Pair |

-Interconnection | Wireless BlueTooth Low Energy (BLE) - minimum 5 m range |
+Interconnection | Wireless Bluetooth Low Energy (BLE) – minimum 5 m range |

 Battery Life | > 2 hours |